GreyDGL/PentestGPT/README.md

 <!-- ABOUT THE PROJECT -->
 ## General Updates
+- [Update on 30/10/2023] Trying to update the project with vectorDB.
 - [Update on 20/07/2023] A major update (v0.9) add supports for local LLMs.
 - Available videos:
   - The latest installation video is [here](https://youtu.be/tGC5z14dE24).